andy-lang/tmux-omnivim/README.md

 `export OMNIVIM_EDITOR=gvim -v`

+Then just alias the script command to Vim, like so:

+`alias vim="python /path/to/omnivim.py"`

 ## FAQ
-> What if I want omnivim to run every time I call Vim?

-I'm flattered!
-You can do this with aliases in your shell.
-Let's assume you've got custom Vim commands and flags that you want called every time as well, like the ones we just talked about.
-Add this as an alias to your shell:

-`alias vim="python /path/to/omnivim.py"`

 > What if I don't want omnivim to run on a particular call, but I have it aliased?

 Too easy.
 Just type `--lit` when you call Vim.
-Any arguments except this flag will be run through a vanilla Vim session.
+Any arguments except this flag will be run as if it was a vanilla Vim session.

 For example, let's say you want to run Vundle's `+PluginInstall` flag.
 To do this, just call: